-75.83% Shareholding of Promoters was dematerialised whereas Regulation 31 necessitates 100% Shareholding of Promoter and Promoter group to be in dematerialised form.
+75.83% Shareholding of Promoters was dematerialized whereas Regulation 31 necessitates 100% Shareholding of Promoter and Promoter group to be in dematerialized form.

-The Management has represented that the pending dematerialization is only for shares in joint holding between HUF and Individual promoters, the transfer of Promoters shares are currently restricted by SEBI as per its order dated Order No: WTM/GM/CFD/17/2019-2020 dated June 26, 2019.
+The Management has represented that the pending dematerialization is only for shares in joint holding between HUF and Individual promoters, the transfer of Promoters shares are currently restricted by SEBI as per its Order No: WTM/GM/CFD/17/2019- 2020 dated June 26, 2019.
+The Management has represented that it has filed an Appeal on August 13, 2019 with the Securities Appellate Tribunal (SAT), Mumbai against the Order dated June 26, 2019 received from SEBI.